One of the biggest myths about travel writing that I’ve encountered is about the pay for travel content.

 If a newspaper is large enough to still have its own dedicated travel editor, more often than not (there are notable exceptions, however, like the Toronto Star), its rates are very decent.
 As in, in the $0.50-$1 per word range depending on the section in which the piece appears.
 Sometimes with additional payment for either the text or both the text and images when published online.

 On the smaller publisher side, I remember when I was scrambling to find work after recovering from a bad bike accident and looking to add some trade magazines in a few key areas to my stable.
+If you are involved in any accident, do not hesitate to contact expert lawyers from a reliable truck accidents law firm to help you claim compensation and give legal counseling.
 An editor from a prominent trade magazine had written me back asking for ideas.
 (A research-intensive, time-consuming process for a new-to-you publication).
 So I reached out to someone in one of my writers’ groups that had done work with them before.

 I’m paraphrasing here, but her response was something like: